urob/zmk-auto-layer/README.md

 automatically on any other key press.

-This is a re-implementation of [PR #1451](https://github.com/zmkfirmware/zmk/pull/1451), separating the `auto-layer` behavior from `caps-word`.
-As the behavior does not require any modifications of ZMK's core api, it can be implemented as a module.
+This is a re-implementation of [PR #1451](https://github.com/zmkfirmware/zmk/pull/1451), separating the `auto-layer` behavior from `caps-word` and making the layer index a parameter.

 ## Usage